scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 The Jupyter project lacks built-in support for code snippet libraries.
 Instead, third parties have developed several extensions for Jupyter to support code snippets.
 Unfortunately, changes that occur in the core of Jupyter often break these extensions.
-Users have to create Python environments for older versions of Jupyter work with the snippets extension while missing out on the new featuers of Juptyer.
+Users have to create Python environments for older versions of Jupyter work with the snippets extension while missing out on the new featuers of Jupyter.
 An obvious solution to this problem would be for the developers of Jupyter to incorporate one of the snippet extensions into the base distribution of Jupyter to ensure that at least one form of support for snippets is always available.
 The use of voice-triggered snippets external  to Jupyter side steps difficulties with broken extensions as Jupyter advances because the software is indpendent of Jupyter.